 You might not have much power over how much you can refactor, but you will always have some.
 Put the weights on the scale, look to where it points and use your judgment.
 Too much or too little is never good.

 My advise to you is Refactor as if there is no tomorrow.
 Don’t think on what the future can bring, most likely you will get it wrong.
-Don’t save for tomorrow what you can refactor today, it will payed with interests.
+Don’t save for tomorrow what you can refactor today, or you will payed it with interests.

 “Refactoring: Improving the design of existing code”, Martin Fowler, 1999, Addison Wesley